Skip to main content

 Year 2

-This unit looks at a range of contemporary acting practices, directors, theorists and practitioners.
-Project briefs will enable you to focus on a specific mode or practice and area of enquiry.
-Working individually or in groups or companies, you’ll experiment with compositional methods, rehearsal strategies and develop new hybrid practices.
+This unit looks at diverse contemporary acting practices, directors, theorists and practitioners.
+Project briefs will enable you to focus on staging a post-dramatic work.
+Working in groups or companies, you'll experiment with compositional methods, rehearsal strategies and develop new hybrid practices.

 Year 3